 The Shoulder: Theory and Practice

-A biopsychosocial approach for the assessment and management of musculoskeletal conditions involving the shoulder region.
-Taught worldwide in over 30 countries, this course is continually updated, integrating the latest research evidence
+Presented by Dr. Jeremy Lewis, The Shoulder: Theory & Practice follows a biopsychosocial approach for the assessment and management of musculoskeletal conditions involving the shoulder region.
+Taught worldwide in over 35 countries, this course is continually updated, integrating the latest research evidence

 In addition to assessment & management of the shoulder region, this course synthesises the complex relationships between; the shoulder & body biomechanics, pain science, lifestyle, patient psychosocial factors, beliefs & expectations, best practice, & more …and is guaranteed to be fun.